the-hyp0cr1t3/sweepline-intersections/docs/mainpage.md

 # Documentation for Sweepline Intersections {#mainpage}

-This is the documentation for sweepline_intersections.
+This is the documentation for Sweepline Intersections.

 It is good documentation because: